handihealth/c4h_rcm/README.md

 2. A [Workspace.md](/workspace.md) file containing details of key domain identifiers and assets e.g. dummy patient identifiers, template names, login and password details for the c4h_rcm domain.

 3. A [local repository](/models) of openEHR archetypes and templates.
 These archetypes and templates have assembled partly from remote repositories such as the [openEHR Foundation CKM](http://openehr.org/ckm) repository, or [UK Clinical Models](http://clinicmodels.org.uk) repository.
 Other artefacts, in particular the openEHR templates, have been authored locally and are maintained along with copies of the required archetypes in this Git repository.
-The two key templates are ..
+The key templates is ..

 	``Ripple RCM Patient Monitoring Report`` - the regular report sent by the patient to the monitoring unit.

-	``FBC Laboratory panel report (SNOMED CT)`` - the blood test results sent to the patient.

 	The ‘operational templates’ (effectively the compiled version 	of each template) have been uploaded to the RCM domain along with some dummy data, with the [instance examples](/technical/instance/ripple_rcm) being available.